dukke/FXComponents/README.md

 <dependency>
     <groupId>com.pixelduke</groupId>
     <artifactId>FXComponents</artifactId>
-    <version>1.1.2</version>
+    <version>1.6</version>
 </dependency>
 ```

 ## Source code
 The FXComponents-samples subproject has samples that you can run and check out how to use FXComponents.

-The code is being compiled on Java 11 and JavaFX 11.
-However, it should work on the latest Java and JavaFX version.
+The code of the FXComponents library is being compiled on Java 21 and JavaFX 22.

 ## Pull Requests (PR)
 We welcome contributions via PR.